 TARP and the war in Iraq, begun with bipartisan congressional support, are now unpopular.
 In both cases, proponents argued that without action, we risked greater danger.
 President Obama defends TARP, which he voted for in the Senate and has expanded as President.
 But he bemoans having inherited a war he called "dumb."

 Under TARP, the federal government committed hundreds of billions of dollars to bail out financial institutions.
 But for this bailout, argued the Bush and Obama administrations, banks would stop lending, and our entire financial system faced collapse -- directly affecting all Americans.

 Watchdog Barofsky, when asked last fall whether TARP was "working," said: "It really depends on your perspective.
 We were told by Treasury that the point was to increase lending. ...
 Today we hear that the purpose of TARP was to prevent systemic collapse."
-Lending has not increased, he said, but "it appears that we've avoided a total systemic collapse (emphasis added)."
+Lending has not increased, he said, but "it

 Is TARP, then, a success?

 Barofsky's report to Congress says that TARP can only be called a success if the program "is both managed well and its positive effects are enduring."
 Let's set aside the highly criticized management of the program.